rlyonheart/Digicalc/README.md

 # Digicalc
 Digicalc is a simple calculator program written in python, and is currently under development.
+More versions versions coming soon.